DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/concepts/tools.md

 ---
-title: Patterns and examples
+title: Frameworks and tools
-platform: atlassian-sdk
+platform: server/framework
 product: atlassian-sdk
 category: devguide
-subcategory: learning
+subcategory: concepts
 date: "2017-10-30"
 ---
-# Patterns and examples
+# Frameworks and tools

 Intentionally left empty.
 This is just an example.